conscia-com/lambda-roadworker/README.md

 $ aws lambda invoke -function-name RoadworkerRoute53Backup /dev/null
 ```

-If the function runs successfully, then you should find a timestamped file in the S3 bucket.
+If the function runs successfully, then you should find a timestamped backup file in the S3 bucket.

-### Restoring data
+### Restoring backups <a id="restoring-backups"></a>

 Restoring or validating backups can be done from any server og PC with access to update Route53.
 Install roadworker
 locally and download the needed backup file from S3.